Junzhe-Chen/Junzhe-Chen/README.md

 I am still relatively new to GitHub, but I will slowly put those projects on and make them fully open-source.

 I’m currently learning Python, Embedded C and Verilog.
-Also, I am learning some essential website development and collaborating with my friends to build a website for the Fleming Society.
-I will leave a link once the domain and host server are ready.
+Also, I am learning some essential website development and collaborating with my friends to build a [website](https://www.ee.ucl.ac.uk/flemingsociety/) for the Fleming Society.

 How to reach me:
 - Via email (preferred) junzhe_chen@outlook.com